Transformational Thinking For Health Leaders - from Fiona Day Consulting

 Otway Basin seismic testing plans abandoned in blow to offshore gas exploration https://www.abc.net.au/news/2024-09-27/otway-basin-seismic-blasting-gas-exploration-withdrawal/104401394?utm_source=abc_news_app&utm_medium=content_shared&utm_campaign=abc_news_app&utm_content=other

 Dr Fiona Day is the world’s only Leadership Coach with advanced coaching psychology, medical and public health qualifications (MBChB, FFPH, BPS Chartered Psychologist in Coaching Psychology, EMCC Master Practitioner Coach & Mentor) and is in a unique position to help you and your teams to flourish.
 Fiona specialises in coaching medical and public health leaders, is a coach Supervisor, and an EQA Foundation Award Holder.
-Get 3 hours of FREE CPD with Fiona’s 'Health Career Success Programme' here.
 Book a free confidential 30 minute Consultation with Fiona here.

 Fiona Day 0:03